uditbhaskar/MyGithubApp/README.md

 This app lets a user login using their github email id and then fetch all their public repositories.
 The login session is valid till a user logs out.
 This project is based on MVVM architecture and has a beautiful UI.

-## Dagger, Architectural Components,  RxJava, Lifecycle-Aware componentes, LiveData, ViewModel, Retrofit and Material Design.
+## Dagger, Architectural Components,  RxJava, Lifecycle-Aware componentes, LiveData, ViewModel, Retrofit & Material Design.
 .